 |T0||[K]||– thermodynamic temperature at the start of the measurement|

 |R0||[Ω]||– resistance of the thermodynamic temperature T0|

-The coefficient β is related to the activation energy ΔE of the charge carriers, which is significantly affected by the composition and preparation technology semiconductor thermistor.
-To calculate the coefficient β we use the measured thermistor resistance values:
+The thermistor temperature constant β is related to the activation energy ΔE of the charge carriers, which is significantly affected by the composition and preparation technology of the semiconductor thermistor.
+To calculate the coefficient β, we use the measured resistance values of the thermistor:

 The relationship between the activation energy ΔE and the calculated coefficient β can be expressed with sufficient accuracy as: